carolfs/rtexp/README.md

   ```
   $ python setup.py install --install-lib=.
   ```
-3. Run the experiment using one of the configurations.
+3. Run the experiment using one of the configurations (exp*.cfg files).
 For instance:

   ```
   $ python setup.py <exp1.cfg>